FAQs

 $ aws s3 ls s3://revelio-client-<client-name>/

-$ aws s3 cp s3://revelio-client-<client-name>/ ./ --recursive
+$ aws s3 sync s3://revelio-client-<client-name>/ ./

-$ aws s3 cp s3://revelio-client-<client-name>/<folder-name>/ ./ --recursive
+$ aws s3 sync s3://revelio-client-<client-name>/<folder-name>/ ./

 Can you cover companies that are not in your sample file?
 Yes, if there are any specific companies you are interested in tracking that are not included in the standard trial or sample files, we can include them upon request.